Healthdirect Free Australian health advice you can count on.

 Other conditions

-There is no evidence that the ketogenic diet can treat or cure cancer.
+There is limited evidence that the ketogenic diet can treat or cure cancer.
 Speak to your doctor if you are thinking about a ketogenic diet for health reasons, as there are health risks, and the diet is not right for everyone.

 The ketogenic diet for weight loss